mit-orcd/orcd-docs-edit/docs/software/julia.md

 === "Engaging"

-    On the [Engaging web portal](https://engaging-ood.mit.edu/), you can specify one of the pre-installed Julia modules under the "Additional Modules" section.
+    On the [Engaging OnDemand web portal](https://engaging-ood.mit.edu/), you can specify one of the pre-installed Julia modules under the "Additional Modules" section.
 You can see which Julia modules are available by running `module av julia` from the command line.

-    For Jupyter to recognize Julia, you need to have the `IJulia` package installed to your Julia environment.
+    For Jupyter to recognize Julia, you need to have the `IJulia` package installed and built in your Julia environment:

+    ```julia
+    using Pkg
+    Pkg.add("IJulia")
+    Pkg.build("IJulia")
+    ```

     Note that the Julia environment you are using needs to match the version of Julia that you are loading as a module.

-    If you would like to use a different version of Julia

 === "SuperCloud"